Depression in Children and Teens - Topic Overview

 history.
 In some children, depression seems to be inherited.

-depression, a doctor may do a physical exam and ask questions about the child's
+depression, a doctor may do a physical exam and ask questions about your child's

 past health.
-You may be asked to fill out a form about your child's symptoms.
+You and your child may be asked to fill out a form about your child's symptoms.

-The doctor may ask your child questions to learn more about how the child
+The doctor may ask your child questions to learn more about how he or she

 thinks, acts, and feels.

 look like depression.
 So the child may have tests to help rule out physical

 depression to have other problems too, such as

 attention deficit hyperactivity disorder (ADHD), or an

 eating disorder.
 The doctor may ask questions about

 these problems to help your child get the right diagnosis and treatment.